 Appointed Commandant, Australian Command February 1953 to 1969

-By invitation of the NZHQ he attended the NZ annual Conference 1952 in Te Aroha and 1954 in Wellington
+By invitation of the NZHQ he attended the New Zealand Annual Conference 1952 in Te Aroha and 1954 in Wellington

 Commonwealth Military Competition Senior Cadets Medal